ssaberan/MyFirstAPI/README.md

 npm run start:dev
 ```

-Then hit the endpoint `localhost:4000/api/helloWorld` to see it working.
-It should return "Hello world!".
+Then hit the endpoint `localhost:4000/api/liveCheck` to see it working.
+It should return "The API is live!".

+## Production endpoint

+This API is currently deployed to `https://ss-my-first-api.herokuapp.com`.
+You can check if it is live by hitting the endpoint, `https://ss-my-first-api.herokuapp.com/api/liveCheck`.